Updated: August 8, 2023

 Employee turnover is an issue that any business must regularly address.
-Even if your business doesn’t have a problem with high turnover, it’s important to make sure your business is set up to continue to operate well.
+The national average for annual retail turnover is over 60%.
+Even if your business doesn’t have a problem with high turnover, it’s important to ensure your business is set up to continue operating well.

-So take a look at these strategies to reduce employee turnover at your small business
+So look at these strategies to reduce employee turnover at your small business and create a happier and healthier staff.

 How to Calculate Your Retail Turnover Rate